1979 Revolution: Black Friday: Character development

-The game's performances were mostly recorded using motion capture technology, with remaining audio elements recorded later in a studio.
+Performances were mostly recorded using motion capture technology, with remaining audio elements recorded later in a studio.
 The motion capture studio—House of Moves, in Los Angeles—uses over 70 cameras, synchronized to capture the full-body motion of each actor.
-The 90-page script for the game was recorded in three days of shooting on April 13–15, 2015.
+The 90-page script was recorded in three days of shooting on April 13–15, 2015.
 Khonsari, who directed the performances, shot full "master" takes in which the actors performed the entire scene without cutting; this was done to save time during production.

-The game was initially set to follow the stories of 8–10 playable characters, beginning with an American-Iranian State Department translator trying to free American hostages.
+The game was initially set to follow the stories of eight to ten playable characters, beginning with an American-Iranian State Department translator trying to free American hostages in the Iran hostage crisis.
 This was later reduced to a single character: an aspiring Iranian photojournalist.
 Khonsari's goal was to allow the player to "see the world is a lot more gray than black and white", achieving this by having a protagonist who experienced the Revolution.
-The game's characters are based on the interviews conducted with Iranians who experienced the Revolution.
+The characters are based on the interviews conducted with Iranians who experienced the Revolution.
 Executive producer Vassiliki Khonsari said the characters "do not fall into the typical good guy/bad guy, but everyone is a shade of gray ... to show the complexity of history".
-The team featured a variety of characters from different families, beliefs and social classes.
+The developers sought to include characters from different families, beliefs, and social classes.

-Farshad Farahat, who portrayed Hossein Shirazi in the game, was present during the 2009 Iranian protests.
+Farshad Farahat, who portrayed Hossein Shirazi, was present during the 2009 Iranian protests.
 He appreciated the game's interactivity, and the choices that the player is forced to make.
-The development team felt that allowing player choice for some of the game's dialogue and actions allowed for a more personable experience, and for the player to connect with the story and characters.
+The development team felt that allowing player choice for some of the dialogue and actions allowed for a more personable experience, and for the player to connect with the story and characters.
 Khonsari felt that it allows for a better understanding of the events and experiences of the revolution.
 The team also ensured that most choices had some effect, stating "a subtle or significant decision has repercussions".